WHAT IS THE EGO?

 - Reduce the self-deprecating statements you make — Regularly using these statements eats away at our self-confidence, which negatively affects how the brain builds one’s self-concept.

 - Avoid using superlatives — setting the bar high for certain activities or interactions is normal; however, it’s important to observe and monitor how what we say (when we do set the bar high) affects us and to mentally manage our expectations.

 - Make promises you will keep — Failing to follow up on promises made to others or to ourselves erodes our self-respect, feelings of competence, and ability to complete tasks.
 So, similar to the previous one, monitor and understand the promises that were made and follow through to help improve functionality and feelings of competence.

 - Resist faulty negative assumptions about the future — Everyone has a negative bias that affects their thinking about the outcomes in the future.
-Allowing these to consume your mind can affect your motivation and actions; however, by employing focused observation, it helps us perform more effectively.
+Allowing these to consume your mind can affect your motivation and actions; however, employing focused observation, it helps us perform more effectively.

 - Eliminate “giving up” statements — Such statements result in abandoning something due to frustration or fear of potential failure.
 Eliminating those statements is crucial for increasing your awareness that your observing ego is at work, and helps increase your self-confidence and feelings of effectiveness.

 In all of these practices, by observing our ego we can significantly improve on our self-respect, self-worth, and confidence.